Deploying Llama 3.1 8B Instruct with streaming to UbiOps¶

 - Creating a deployment for the Llama-3.1-8B-Instruct

-- Calling the Llama 3.1 deployment endpoint
+- Calling the Llama 3.1 deployment endpoint and streaming the response

 Llama 3.1 is a text-to-text model.
 Therefore we will make a deployment that takes a text prompt as input, and returns a response.
-Next to the user's input, we will also add the system_prompt

-The deployment will return the input
+The deployment will return the tokens generated by the model in the output

 , which is the user's prompt